Miss Marple: Anime

+Audio

-Radio
+BBC Radio

 June Whitfield starred as Miss Marple in Michael Bakewell's adaptations of all twelve novels, broadcast on BBC Radio 4 between 1993 and 2001.

 Three short stories with Whitfield ("Tape-Measure Murder", "The Case of the Perfect Maid" and "Sanctuary") were later broadcast under the collective title Miss Marple's Final Cases weekly 16 – 30 September 2015.

+Audible

+Toni Collette will star as Miss Marple in an upcoming adaptation of The Murder in the Vicarage from Audible.

 Other appearances

-Marple was highlighted in volume 20 of the Case Closed manga's edition of "Gosho Aoyama's Mystery Library", a section of the graphic novels (usually the last page) where the author introduces a different detective (or occasionally, a villain) from mystery literature, television, or other media.

 In the 1976 Neil Simon spoof Murder by Death, Miss Marple is parodied as "Miss Marbles" by Elsa Lanchester.

+Marple was highlighted in volume 20 of the Detective Conan manga's edition of "Gosho Aoyama's Mystery Library" published in 1998, a section of the graphic novels where the author introduces a different detective (or occasionally, a villain) from mystery literature, television, or other media.